Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 He was with the Australian Remounts and Desert Mounted Riders at the Battle of Beersheba on October 31, 1917.

-Before he sailed back to Australia with the 2nd Australian Remounts, Peter Kay visited Zeitoun to pay his condolences to his comrade Kathleen and the rest of the Zeitoun assistants.
+Before he sailed to Australia with the 2nd Australian Remounts, Peter Kay visited Zeitoun to pay his condolences to Kathleen.
+(And the rest of the Zeitoun assistants.)

 The stone Bible was open to the verse Chambers posted at the Zeitoun hut, Luke 11:13: